laserpointlabs/dadms/docs/architecture/DADMS_ARCHITECTURE_OVERVIEW.md

 This diagram illustrates the high-level architecture of DADMS 2.0:
 - **pm2-managed (blue):** Node.js-based services typically managed by pm2 in local/dev environments.
-- **External/Containerized (purple):** Databases, BPMN engine, object stores, reverse proxy (Traefik/Nginx), message brokers, and LLM servers (Ollama, etc.) managed outside pm2 (e.g., via Docker Compose, Kubernetes).
+- **External/Containerized (purple):** Databases, BPMN engine, object stores, RDF store (Apache Jena Fuseki), reverse proxy (Traefik/Nginx), message brokers, and LLM servers (Ollama, etc.) managed outside pm2 (e.g., via Docker Compose, Kubernetes).
 - **External Cloud (orange):** Cloud-based LLM providers such as OpenAI, Claude, and others, accessed via API for advanced AI capabilities.
 - **Task Orchestrator (TEM):** The core backend service that receives tasks from the BPMN Engine, determines and invokes the appropriate microservice/LLM/tool (local or cloud), manages context/results, and emits events to the Event Bus.
 It is the critical link between BPMN execution and the rest of the system.
 - **Event Bus & Event Log:** The Event Bus handles orchestration and automation, while the Event Log provides audit and traceability.
 Both are watched by the AAS for oversight and user assistance.
 - **AAS Oversight:** The AAS observes all major services, the event bus, and the event log, providing real-time feedback, risk alerts, and recommendations to users.
 - **Reverse Proxy:** Traefik or Nginx routes external traffic to the API and UI.
 - **Message Broker:** Kafka, RabbitMQ, or NATS can be used for scalable, decoupled event/message handling.
+- **RDF Store (Apache Jena Fuseki):** Semantic web triple store for ontology storage, SPARQL queries, and RDF data management.
 - **LLM Server (Ollama, etc.):** Pluggable local or remote LLM providers for AI-powered features and orchestration.

+**Current Services:**
+- **Ontology Builder Service:** For probabilistic extraction, management, and integration of ontologies across domains and projects using LLM teams.

 **Future Services (Planned for Extensibility):**
-- **Ontology Service:** For extraction, management, and integration of ontologies across domains and projects.
 - **Data Management Service:** For connecting, mapping, and synchronizing external, live, or historical datasets.
 - **Requirements & Conceptualization Service:** For extracting requirements, constraints, and conceptual models from project documents.
 - **Event Management Service:** For advanced event capture, logging, and reaction (beyond the core event bus/log).